Congenital Heart Disease

 - Catheter-Based Closure - There are varying types of congenital heart disease in adults that will require a catheter-based closure.
 During this procedure, one of our interventional cardiologists with insert a catheter into a blood vessel to guide to towards the heart.
 Through the guidance of an x-ray and ultrasound, a metal and fabric device is inserted to close the hole.
 After time, heart tissue will then seal off the defect by growing around the implanted device.

 - Open-Heart Surgery - For more severe congenital heart defects, open-heart surgery is required.
-With access to the highly trained surgical team at the UVM Medical Center, who specialize in this area and performs these procedures on a regular basis, you can feel confident knowing your CVPH physician works closely the UVM Health Network team of physicians to ensure you recieve the right care in the right place.
+With access to the highly trained surgical team at the UVM Medical Center, who specialize in this area and performs these procedures on a regular basis, you can feel confident knowing your CVPH physician works closely the UVM Health Network team of physicians to ensure you receive the right care in the right place.